Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 The application uses ChromaDB and Voyage AI embeddings to provide intelligent retrieval:

 1. When a query is received, the system attempts to find relevant by-laws using vector search
+2. The vector search directly filters for active bylaws during retrieval
+3. Unnecessary metadata fields are removed from the results to streamline the response
-2. If enhanced search is enabled, the system:
+4. If enhanced search is enabled, the system:
    - Transforms the user query into formal, bylaw-oriented language
    - Performs two searches: one with the original query and one with the transformed query
    - Combines results, removing duplicates
-3. If relevant documents are found, those specific by-laws are sent to Gemini AI
+5. If relevant documents are found, those specific by-laws are sent to Gemini AI
-4. The system generates three different responses:
+6. The system generates three different responses:
-   - A complete answer using all retrieved by-laws
+   - A complete answer using all retrieved by-laws (which are now pre-filtered for active status)
-   - A filtered answer that removes expired by-laws from the first response
+   - A filtered answer (if still needed)
-   - A layman's terms answer that simplifies the language and removes bylaw references from the filtered response
+   - A layman's terms answer that simplifies the language and removes bylaw references
-5. Demo interface provides options to compare all three responses
+7. Demo interface provides options to compare all three responses

 ## Bylaw Viewer Feature